MisanthropicBit/winmove.nvim/README.md

 ## Setup

 If you are content with the defaults, you don't need to call the `setup` function.
-Otherwise, either call `winmove.setup` with your desired options or set `vim.g.winmove` to your desired options.
+Otherwise, either call `winmove.configure` with your desired options or set `vim.g.winmove` to your desired options.
 Defaults are shown below.

 ```lua